byapparov/rGoodData/readme.md

 [![codecov](https://codecov.io/gh/byapparov/rGoodData/branch/master/graph/badge.svg)](https://codecov.io/gh/byapparov/rGoodData)

 rGoodData package provides interface to GoodData API.
-With it you can load report data in the raw.
+With it you can load report data in the raw format.

 Here is a short example: